-Other courses can be taken via e-learning, distance learning or virtual learning.
+Many courses can be taken via e-learning, distance learning or virtual learning.
 You may need to keep your employees on site and working most of the day in which case the tutor led short courses might not be ideal.
 As an employer you do have to legally provide time to your employees for training but you could allocate one or two hours a day or even a week if it fits into your working requirements more comfortably.

-The e-learning, distance learning and virtual learning courses still provide recognised training and qualifications but they are more flexible.
+The e-learning, distance learning and virtual learning courses still provide recognised training and qualifications, however they are a lot more flexible.
 The candidate just needs a personal computer/laptop or other suitable handheld device and some time to dedicate to the course materials and exam.

 Train Your Employees the Right Way and Protect Business

 By providing the right training courses you can protect your workers and provide a safe and healthy working environment.
 It is possible to ensure your employees help you to comply with the laws and legislation and reduce the risk of your company or managers being prosecuted by the HSE.
 Furthermore you can cut down costs from employee absences caused by work related illnesses and accidents at work.

 Don’t take risks with the lives of your employees or your business.
 Provide IOSH training to your managers today.